Mahmoud Saikal

 Mahmoud Saikal (محمود صیقل) is an Afghan former senior diplomat and an international development specialist.
-He was the Permanent Representative of the Islamic Republic of Afghanistan to the United Nations from October 2015 until February 2019.
+He was the permanent representative of the Islamic Republic of Afghanistan to the United Nations from October 2015 until February 2019.

 Early life and education

 Saikal was born and raised in the Old City of Kabul.

-He graduated with a French Baccalaureate from Lycee Esteqlal, Kabul in 1979.
-During the Soviet Occupation of Afghanistan, Saikal left his second year at Kabul University to finish his studies in Australia.
+He graduated with a French Baccalaureate from Lycee Esteqlal, Kabul, in 1979.
+During the Soviet occupation of Afghanistan, Saikal left his second year at Kabul University to finish his studies in Australia.
 He is a graduate of University of Canberra, 1986, and University of Sydney in 1988.
-He also holds a Master's degree in International Development from Deakin University in Australia.
+He also holds a master's degree in international development from Deakin University in Australia.

 He is fluent in Persian, Pashto, and English, and is familiar with French and Arabic.

 Development career

-While engaged in the development sector, Saikal served as CEO and JICA Senior Advisor for Kabul New City Development between 2008-2012.
-Prior to this, Saikal briefly worked as a World Bank Consultant, where he authored the policy paper of ‘Afghanistan and Economic Regionalism’ in 2010.
-Saikal has further worked in Kabul as UNDP International Advisor to the Afghanistan National Development Strategy in 2006-2008 (ANDS) as well as working as the President of the Commission for the Coordination of the Implementation of the Old Kabul City Plans.
+While engaged in the development sector, Saikal served as CEO and JICA Senior Advisor for Kabul New City Development between 2008 and 2012.
+Prior to this, Saikal briefly worked as a World Bank Consultant, where he authored the policy paper of 'Afghanistan and Economic Regionalism' in 2010.
+Saikal has further worked in Kabul as UNDP International Advisor to the Afghanistan National Development Strategy in 2006–2008 (ANDS) as well as working as the President of the Commission for the Coordination of the Implementation of the Old Kabul City Plans.

 Saikal began his career working in several private development firms in Australia.